DART-Laboratory/prov-graph/README.md

 Lastly, on your browser, just access the 'graphexp.html' file

+For more details see the [configuration file](https://github.com/Wajihulhassan/prov-graphexp/wiki/Configuration-Details)

 ## Features

 Zeek-Agent Visualizer offers many features that were designed while keeping in mind the needs of an analyst tracing an attack or observing a potential attack behaviour through this Visualizer.
+The features include:
+1) Search-based on specific values or labels in general
+2) Node and edge information+exploration-all the relevant information of a node is displayed to the user
+3) Limit the number of nodes-limit to how many nodes you want to display and fetch from elastic search
+4) Layering-subgraphs to focus on latest events explored by dimming the non active nodes when new nodes are explored
+5) Merging-similar nodes are merged into one node which significantly reduces the size while maintaining causality
+6) Pinning a node-keep a track of important nodes which never vanish in the layering process
+7) Dynamic Positioning of nodes using d3.js- forces of physics come into action to display an ideal graph
+8) Freeze exploration- prevent exploration of nodes while analyzing node properties
+9) Hide nodes- only display the nodes that are more relevant to the analyst
+10) Forward and backward tracking options- an option that allows to explore graph in one direction in time

 ### Search
 There are multiple ways to search and display nodes.